 It’s only the beginning of December, but everywhere in the world preparations for Christmas have already started.
 The most important avenues in our cities shine under sparkling Christmas lights, the Christmas markets are open, shops are playing Christmas songs, and people are already searching for the perfect Christmas tree to decorate at home.

-It’s the perfect time to get into the holiday spirit, so I’m inviting you to join me on a virtual tour to discover the Christmas customs and traditions in Europe!
+It’s the perfect time to get into the holiday spirit, so I’m inviting you to join me on a virtual tour to discover all the Christmas traditions in Europe!

 When is Christmas celebrated in Europe?